 If you have questions about teaching Dyslexics please email us at: firstname.lastname@example.org

-If you would like to learn more about our methods please go to our website: www.dyslexiavictoriaonline.com
+If you would like to learn more about our methods and purchase our teaching materials please go to our website: www.dyslexiavictoriaonline.com

 Founder of Dyslexia Victoria Online